- Although Satellite Internet has been existent since the 1990s, it only became mainstream recently.

 If you are not within the Starlink coverage range and have no access to terrestrial internet services, your options will be limited.
 Viasat is still a good option, but trails Starlink.

 Nothing is stagnant in the world of technology, and there is always room for improvement.
-Viasat can grow for the better.
-Over time, we hope the company will address latency, installation, and other issues.
-But for now, Starlink is the winner – no doubt it that.
+Over time, we hope Viasat will address the latency, installation, and other issues, however, as of now, Starlink is the clear winner.